stellardreams/stellardreams.github.io/_posts/2020-09-29-White-space.md

 Since then, I have started putting different ledgers in place.
 Like Peter Drucker once said, "What gets measured, gets managed."
 I am beginning to exercise more regularly.
 If the gym is shutdown, then I go for walks or do a workout in the backyard.
 Sometimes the covid19 situation does get to me and I either sleep in or do not leave the house.

 What this post is really about is white space.
-This is a term from Ori Brafman and Judah Pollack's book titled: ['the chaos imperative'] (https://www.amazon.ca/dp/B00BH0VSIU/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)
+This is a term from Ori Brafman and Judah Pollack's book titled: [the chaos imperative](https://www.amazon.ca/dp/B00BH0VSIU/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)

 It's absolutely crucial to have structure/focus and discipline in order to achieve a particular set of outcomes or an outcome at that.
 But at the same time, it's also super crucial to have moments of relaxation baked into your day to day routine.